 Do not drink tap water – Tap water is not for consumption anywhere in India.
 So only drink bottled water or water you have purified yourself.
 Ensure you buy a sealed and freshwater bottle if you buy new ones, or better, carry a bottle with you and refill where you can.

-Keep your belongings safe – Just like the bigger cities of New York, Rome, or Paris, some areas of New Delhi are infamous for their petty thefts.
 So keep your belongings close to you, especially if you are using public transport.
 It is best to keep valuables like passports and other electronic devices in your hotel locker so that you can carry what is required in a small day pack.

 A Power bank will help – Since most places do not have facilities to charge your phone, it is best to carry a portable power bank to keep your phone charged.